Quail as food

+and Indian cuisines.
+Quail are commonly eaten complete with the bones, since these are easily chewed and the small size of the bird makes it inconvenient to remove them.
+Quails were domesticated in China.
+China is also the largest producer of quail meat in the world.

 Quail that have fed on hemlock (e.g., during migration) may induce acute kidney injury due to accumulation of toxic substances from the hemlock in the meat; this problem is referred to as "coturnism".

-A persistent myth holds that it is impossible to eat quail every day for a month.
+A persistent assumption holds that it is impossible to eat quail every day for a month.
 This has been the subject of a number of proposition bets; however, it has been achieved on several occasions.

-This "every-day-for-a-month" estimation may have been derived from a Biblical passage about quail.
-The children of Israel, having become tired of eating manna, demanded flesh to eat.
-God then gave them quail, but with this warning: "Ye shall not eat one day, nor two days, nor five days, neither ten days, nor twenty days; but even a whole month, until it come out at your nostrils, and it be loathsome unto you: because that ye have despised the Lord which is among you, and have wept before him, saying, Why came we forth out of Egypt?"
-(Numbers 11:19-20, KJV).
-Later in the passage, we are told, "And while the flesh was yet between their teeth, ere it was chewed, the wrath of the Lord was kindled against the people, and the Lord smote the people with a very great plague" (Numbers 11:33, KJV).